steve-doc/froggy-mem/README.md

 # Way of the Frog Memory Game

 Follow the order that the frogs are played.
-When you get it right your score acrues and the sequence gets longer.
+When you get it right your score accrues and the sequence gets longer.
 Keep going until you make a mistake and try to beat your high score.

 ![Way of the Frog AM Responsive Mockup](assets/images/readme_images/am_responsive.png)